Introduction

 Tidal Breathing defines normal respiration with a relatively constant rate and inspiratory/expiratory volumes (tidal volume).
 The major respiratory muscle is the diaphragm, during normal inspiration, contracts and flattens, pushing on the abdomen, while the lower ribs are pushed upwards and outwards.
 Expiration is generally passive, with the diaphragm returning to its resting configuration, causing the lungs to deflate and expel air.
 Diaphragmatic breathing has also been shown to facilitate slow respiration.

-The diaphragm seperates the thoracic where the lungs reside from the abdominal cavity where the organs are contained.
+The diaphragm seperates the thoracic cavity where the lungs reside from the abdominal cavity where the organs are contained.
 The abdominal cavity does not change in volume but changes in shape, much like a water balloon.
 The volume of breath refers to how much the thoracic cavity expands.
 Inhaling lowers thoracic pressure relative to the atmosphere; this helps accelerate the return of venous blood from below the diaphragm to the right atrium of the heart.

 Volume and pressure are inversely related; when volume decreases, pressure increases, and when volume increases, pressures decrease.
 When we inhale, we expand the space of the thoracic cavitity causing the earth's atmospheric pressure rushes air into our lungs, ie, pushed into our lungs; this makes breathing easier.
 This means that the actual force to move air into the lungs is caused by atmoshperic pressure.
 The thoracic cavity and lung tissue that have been stretched during inhalation will return to thier initial volume, referred to a passive recoil.